albenoit/DeepLearningTools/README.md

 * training a model with tf.estimator to manage training, validation and export in a easier way.
 * using moving averages to store parameters with values smoothed along the last training steps.
 * automatic storage of all the model outputs on the validation dataset in order to observe some data projections on the TensorBoard for embedding understanding.
+* early stopping to interrupt training if the considered metric (global loss) does not decrease over a long period
 * tensorflow-serving-api used to serve the model and dynamically load updated models sometimes also while training is still running.
 * some tensorflow-serving client codes to reuse the trained model on single or streaming data.
 * each experiment is stored in a specific folder for model versioning and comparison.

 # Machine Setup (validated with tensorflow 1.12+)
 ## Main requirements:
-1. install python 2.7 and python pip
+1. install python 2.7 or 3.x and the associated python pip
 2. install Tensorflow and Tensorflow serving using pip : pip install tensorflow-gpu tensorflow-serving-api Note that the first versions of the dependency lib grpcio may bring some troubles when starting the Tensorflow server. grpcio python library version 1.7.3 and latest version above 1.8.4 should work.